Four Mini-breaks from Seville

 Barcelona, Spain

-For a chic city break brimming with bright colours and a vibrant art scene, grab a cheap flight to Barcelona with Veuling Airlines.
+For a chic city break brimming with bright colours and a vibrant art scene, grab a cheap flight to Barcelona.
 Stroll around the local markets and marvel at the magical architecture of Anton Gaudí s dreamlike Sagrada Família.

 Get lost in museums dedicated to Picasso and Miró, or the jewellery boutiques and artisan workshops in the maze of streets around Mercat del Born.
 Explore the beautiful winding lanes of the Barri Gòtic, the city’s most historic quarter as you stumble upon mouth-watering dishes of tapas.

 Don’t miss the lovely sight of Sunday’s at the Cathedral La Seu, where local elderly couples come to dance a Catalan folk dance called the Sardana.
 In winter, the Festival Internacional de Jazz de Barcelona comes to town.
-Cool bars and all night clubs make Barcelona the place to be if you’re after some non-stop nightlife.
+Cool bars and all night clubs make Barcelona the place to be if you’re after some non-stop nightlife, so consider staying in a swanky apartment.

 Palma de Mallorca, Mallorca